MintCoderJSON/GymBro/fullbox.md

-# Workout Planner
+# GymBro

 ## Description

-Workout Planner is a web application that helps you create personalized workout plans tailored to your fitness goals.
+GymBro is a web application that helps you create personalized workout plans tailored to your fitness goals.
 Whether you're aiming for strength, endurance, or a balanced routine, this platform simplifies the process of designing your exercise schedule.

 ## Features